 BOSNIA AND HERZEGOVINA

-Nevena obtained Master Degree in Democracy and Human Rights at Interdisciplinary study program jointly conducted by the University of Sarajevo and the University of Bologna and Studies of Nationalism at the Central European University in Budapest.
-She completed her bachelor studies of Journalism at the University of East Sarajevo, and has worked as a journalist and as a researcher within the project "Mapping camps and detention places 1992-1995".
+Nevena obtained her master’s degree in Democracy and Human Rights though an interdisciplinary study program jointly conducted by the University of Sarajevo and the University of Bologna and also holds a master’s degree in Nationalism from the Central European University in Budapest.
+She completed her bachelor studies of Journalism at the University of East Sarajevo, and has worked as a journalist and as a researcher within the project "Mapping camps and detention places 1992-1995."
 She is currently working as a project assistant at the International Organization for Migration on a program of Reparations and legal protection for survivors of sexual violence.
 She is a longtime collaborator at Post Conflict Research Center Sarajevo in capacity of researcher and journalist and has contributed to youth and peach building programs during her six-year engagement.

 VANJA PANTIC OFLAZOGLU

 Vanja Pantic-Oflazoglu is the International Program Manager at Welcoming America, where she works with communities around the world to help them reach their full potential by becoming welcoming to immigrants and refugees.
 Prior to joining Welcoming America, Vanja worked as a Consultant in Istanbul, where she contributed to projects aimed at evaluating migrants’ labor rights as well as refugees’ rights and livelihoods in Turkey.
 Previously, she also spent a year in Turkey as a Fulbright scholar conducting research on how to promote social inclusion programs for rural-to-urban women migrants.